cartesi/docs/cartesi-rollups/core-concepts/architecture.md

 **2. Reader Nodes (In Development)**: These nodes focus on advancing the off-chain state and making it publicly available.
 They consume information from the blockchain but do not participate in the validation process.

 :::caution important
-Currently, all Cartesi Nodes function as Validator Nodes, with Reader Node functionality under active development.
+All Cartesi Nodes function as Validator Nodes, with Reader Node functionality under active development.
 :::